-Teton County, Wyoming (the County) and the Department of Interior (DOI) Grand Teton National Park (GRTE) share concurrent responsibilities to provide law enforcement, search and rescue, and emergency response on lands within GRTE.
-The County and GRTE have a common goal of providing emergency rescue and cooperative law enforcement assistance on and near GRTE lands.
-A law enforcement mutual aid agreement currently exists between TCSO and GRTE that guides how each agency will assist one another, including sharing of aviation resources.
-Within DOI, the Office of Aviation Services (OAS) is DOI's single source for commercial aviation services and enters into this agreement on behalf of the department, the National Park Service (NPS), and GRTE.
+Within the Department, the Office of Aviation Services (OAS) is the single source for commercial aviation services and enters into this agreement on behalf of the Department and the National Park Service (NPS).
 The signatory agencies to this agreement recognize that each agency shares an interest in aviation resources for search and rescue and emergency response, including short-haul, and that each agency's mission can be better accomplished through cooperative efforts and sharing of talents, information, and resources.
 Therefore, they agree to work together and support each other in the development and maintenance of short-haul helicopter standards.